aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

-# Explore Azure Synapse Data Explorer
+# Module 5(b): Explore Azure Synapse Data Explorer

 In this exercise, you'll use Azure Synapse Data Explorer to analyze time-series data.

+## Exercise

-## Provision a Synapse Analytics workspace
+### Task 1: Provision a Synapse Analytics workspace

-1. Open the resource group **DP-900-Module-5-<inject key="DeploymentID" enableCopy="false" />**  that was precreated for you and notice that it contains your Synapse Analytics workspace, a Data Lake storage account and an Apache Spark pool.
+1. Open the resource group **DP-900-Module-5-<inject key="DeploymentID" enableCopy="false" />**  that was precreated for you from the Resource Group tab and notice that it contains your Synapse Analytics workspace, a Data Lake storage account and an Apache Spark pool.

 2. Select your Synapse workspace, and in its  **Overview**  page, in  **Open Synapse Studio**  card, select  **Open**  to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.